biodash/biodash.github.io/content/codeclub/S02E03_rmarkdown/index.md

 library(tidyverse)
 ```

+(If you've participated in Code Club before you probably have these packages installed).

 Don't worry **at all** if you don't understand the example code.
 This is exactly what we'll be moving onto in the coming weeks.
 The point is that the code is executed and displayed inside the document.

 -   A code chunk with **default options**...